Corrosion-resistant and conductive Ti-Nb-O coatings tailored for ultra-low Pt-loaded BPPs and PTLs in PEM electrolyzers: Experimental

 For the coating deposition, 50 µs pulses with a repetition frequency of 200 Hz (1\% duty cycle) were applied to the magnetron, delivering an average power of 400 W. The substrates remained at a floating potential.
 The coatings on the steel and Si substrates comprised two layers, each approximately 100~nm thick.
 The bottom layer was deposited exclusively in an Ar atmosphere at 1 Pa for each sample to ensure strong adhesion and good electrical contact with the substrate.
 For the upper layer depositions, oxygen was additionally introduced into the chamber and its flow was precisely regulated using a PID unit (647C, MKS Instruments) to maintain constant oxygen partial pressures, $p_{\mathrm{ox}}$, of 0, 3, 5, or 8~mPa.
 For X-ray diffraction (XRD), wavelength dispersive spectroscopy (WDS), and electrical resistivity measurements, only the upper layers with a thickness of approximately 500~nm were deposited on the Si and glass substrates for each $p_{\mathrm{ox}}$.

 Each coated stainless steel sheet was cut in half, with one half subsequently coated with a 5~nm metallic Pt overlayer via RF sputtering.
-A Pt target with 99.99\% purity was used for the deposition, and a bare Si substrate was included in each run to verify the Pt overlayer thickness.
-The depositions were performed in a Leybold-Heraeus LH Z400 multitarget system, featuring a stainless steel chamber evacuated using a turbomolecular pump supported by a scroll pump.
-The target-to-substrate distance was maintained at 70~mm, with a base pressure below 5~mPa.
-The target was operated at 15 W, achieving the desired 5~nm thickness after 15 minutes of sputter deposition.
+All depositions were performed in a Leybold-Heraeus LH Z400 multitarget system, featuring a stainless steel chamber evacuated by a turbomolecular pump supported by a scroll pump.
+A Pt target with 99.99\% purity was used, with the target-to-substrate distance maintained at 70~mm and a base pressure below 5~mPa.
+The target was operated at 15~W, achieving the desired 5~nm thickness after 15~minutes of sputter deposition.
+To verify the Pt overlayer thickness, a bare Si substrate was included in each run.
+For this measurement, a small drop of nail polish was applied to the Si substrate prior to deposition and removed afterward, creating a sharp step between coated and uncoated regions.
+The step height, corresponding to the Pt thickness, was measured using atomic force microscopy (AFM).